tropicsquare/libtropic-util/README.md

 # Test

-Check out `test` folder, there is a README.md with steps how to test if everything works properly.
-There is a testing script for each compiled version.
+Check out [test](https://github.com/tropicsquare/libtropic-util/test/README.md) readme in `test/` folder, there are steps how to check if everything works properly.